onxgg/rockstar/onx-mdw/README.md

 By default the MDW is accessible to anyone with an MDW inventory item.
 They can 'use' the item or set up a keybind.

 Provided are example configurations for an MDW inventory item.
 It is up to you to add this item to your server and provide a way for players to acquire it.
+You can use [mdw.png](https://static.onx.gg/docs/mdw/mdw.png) as an icon.

 QBCore:
 ```lua